ClickHouse/ClickHouse/docs/en/sql-reference/functions/ext-dict-functions.md

         - `dictGet` returns the content of the `<null_value>` element specified for the attribute in the dictionary configuration.
         - `dictGetOrDefault` returns the value passed as the `default_value_expr` parameter.
+        - `dictGetOrNull` returns `NULL` in case key was not found in dictionary.

 ClickHouse throws an exception if it cannot parse the value of the attribute or the value doesn’t match the attribute data type.